rust-stuco/lectures/week4/slides.md

 # Use Enums to Store Multiple Types

-Vectors can only store values of the same type, so use Enums to store variants!
+Vectors can only store values of the same type, so we can use enums to store values of different types (variants).

 ```rust
 enum SpreadsheetCell {